 Overall, the Backfill Regulation has been bad news for the California mining industry and the environment as explained in this February 2016 Update on the Regulatory Environment for Metallic Mines in California.
 In a nutshell, the Backfill Regulation requires moving material twice (increasing GHG emissions), fails to address the proper storage and handling of waste materials (jeopardizing water quality), and can cause greater ground disturbances (impacting habitat for sensitive species).

 What’s happening now?
 On December 14, 2017, the Board’s Mineral Conservation and Reclamation Committee voted to begin the process to modify the Backfill Regulation to address these unintended consequences.
 This first step has been taken after several years of discussions between members of the Committee and Stoel Rives, along with Golder Associates.
 In particular, we have encouraged the Committee to require backfilling and ore heap reduction only when an analysis under the State’s environmental review law, the California Environmental Quality Act, indicates that those options would be the best environmental option when compared with partial backfill or no backfill alternatives.
 We have also encouraged the Committee to preclude certain actions in all instances by, for example, precluding the use of tailings as pit backfill materials.
 More information on these recommendations can be found in this letter and presentation.

 Next steps.
-The Committee now begins the process of modifying the Backfill Regulation with the State’s Division of Mine Reclamation hosting public workshops.
+The Committee now begins the process of modifying the Backfill Regulation with the State Mining and Geology Board hosting public workshops.
 The workshops have not been scheduled yet, so stay tuned and watch for updates on this blog.